prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

 ### Building WURFL Module with a licensed WURFL Onsite Java API

-In order to compile the WURFL module in the PBS Java server bundle, you must follow these steps:
+In order to compile the WURFL module in the PBS Java server bundle using a licensed WURFL API, you must follow these steps:

 1 - Change the URL in the `<repository>` tag in the module's `pom.xml` file to the ScientiaMobile Maven repository URL: